rhel-labs/learn-katacoda/sql-server-insights/step1.md

 Red Hat Insights is now included in every Red Hat Enterprise Linux subscription.

 In most Red Hat Enterprise Linux 8 installations, the insights-client software will be installed by default.
-However, the minimal package set does not include installing the insights-client package and other versions of Red Hat Enterprise Linux, while the package is available, will likely need it installed.
+However, the minimal package set does not include installing the insights-client package and it will likely need it installed.

 Install the insights-client package on the machine.